UofGSocialRobotics/agent-pages/README.md

 }
 ````

-Acces the client running on the web here: https://uofgsocialrobotics.github.io/agent-pages/.
+Access the client running on the web here: https://uofgsocialrobotics.github.io/agent-pages/.

-___Note:___ All tests were run on the Chome browser.
+## Mic settings

+To allow the website to access your microphone:
+1. Go to the website.
+2. Click "green lock" icon or "i in circle" icon beside the URL in address bar.
+3. In the menu, choose "Always allow on this site" for Microphone.
+4. Reload.